 The Alto, Tenor and Bass parts are taken by young men who are usually Undergraduates at St John's and who are selected to their places in the College Choir as Choral Scholars.
-They study a wide range of subjects (all are available except Veterinary Medicine) and come from a wide range of schools and backgrounds.
+They study a wide range of subjects (all are available except Architecture and Veterinary Medicine) and come from a wide range of schools and backgrounds.
 "It's where Simon Keenlyside and countless others started.
 There's still no vocal training like it."
 Fiona Maddocks, The Observer

 All Choral Scholars in the University are given £100 per year but a Choral Scholar at St John's would also expect to earn substantial professional fees (at least £1500 per year) for all of the external engagements, to sing at and enjoy the College's major Feasts throughout the year and to be at the centre of the College's most special events such as at the visit of the Queen in 2011.
 They are also entitled to free singing lessons, usually taken with renowned teacher David Lowe, and access to the Song School with multiple practice rooms.
 Alongside their commitments to the College Choir, the men of the Choir also perform as The Gentlemen of St John's College, Cambridge.